Skip to main content

 gRPC Endpoints

-To interact with the authorizer endpoint, install grpcui or grpcurl and point them to localhost:8282:
+To interact with the authorizer endpoint over gRPC, install grpcui or grpcurl and point them to localhost:8282:

 grpcui --insecure localhost:8282